-The second benefit of an integrated solution is to benefit from a simplified architecture.
-IT managers and CIOs benefit from an upstream urbanism and master plans designed for users.
-All the modules are natively integrated and ideally built for the cloud.
+The second benefit of an integrated HR solution is to benefit from a simplified architecture.
+IT managers and CIOs benefit from upstream urbanism and master plans designed for users.
+All the modules integrate with each other natively, and they were built for the cloud.

 The third advantage is the enhanced user experience.
-In today’s organizations, it is clear that a large number of employees find themselves lost when faced with the multitude of tools used for all tasks (time management, administration, training, etc.).
+In today’s organizations, it is clear that a large number of employees find themselves lost when faced with a multitude of tools.
+In fact, in some companies, employees have one tool per task (time management, administration, training, etc.).
 A single, integrated solution provides an ergonomic and similar user experience across all media.

 Finally, a complete and integrated HR suite must offer the possibility of transverse reporting.
-Different dashboards allow you to cross-reference data from several areas, in order to have a global and precise vision of your employees in real time.
+Different dashboards allow you to cross-reference data from several areas.
+The result?
+You have a global and precise vision of your employees in real-time.

 The integrated solution vs. the best of breed

-On the other hand, the best-of-breed solution has a specialist approach and responds to more specific issues with a faster ROI on certain subjects.
-On the other hand, there will be a break in ergonomics with each change of solution, and you will have to find a way to integrate all the data at the risk of finding discrepancies and having to re-enter a certain amount of information.
+The best-of-breed solution has a specialist approach and responds to more specific issues with a faster ROI on certain subjects.
+However, there will be a break in ergonomics with each change of solution.
+So, you will have to find a way to integrate all the data at the risk of finding discrepancies and having to re-enter a certain amount of information.